InterweaveCloud/terraform-aws-s3-cloudfront-static-website/README.md

 ### Developing

-If you are interested in being a contributor and want to get involved in developing this project or [help out](https://cpco.io/help-out) with our other projects, we would love to hear from you!
-Shoot us an [email][email].
+If you are interested in being a contributor and want to get involved in developing this project or with our other projects, we would love to hear from you!
+Shoot us an [email][Admin@devopsnavy.co.uk].

 In general, PRs are welcome.
 We follow the typical "fork-and-pull" Git workflow.